ARahimLaskar/Abdul_Rahim_Laskar-Frontend_Developer/README.md

 - **MongoDB Atlas:** Stored application data in the cloud with MongoDB Atlas, ensuring reliability and scalability.

-Explore the wonders of SpaceX capsules with our application and discover the fascinating world of space exploration.
+Explore the wonders of SpaceX capsules with my application and discover the fascinating world of space exploration.
 Feel free to contribute to the project, report issues, or suggest improvements.
-We welcome your participation in making this application even better.
+I welcome your participation in making this application even better.

 # application deployed link: https://arl-brainstorm.netlify.app/